 Hazards covered by anticipation

-Droughts | Cold waves | Heavy snowfall (in development)
+Cold waves | Drought | Heavy snowfall (in development)

 Anticipation partners in country

-Lethoso Red Cross | German Red Cross | Red Cross Red Crescent Climate Centre | International Federation of the Red Cross | 510 initiative of the Netherlands Red Cross | UN Food and Agriculture Organisation
+Lethoso Red Cross Society | German Red Cross | Red Cross Red Crescent Climate Centre | IFRC | 510 initiative of the Netherlands Red Cross | FAO

-Inform Risk Index
+Inform Risk Index (2022)

-Hazard and Exposure: 1.9
+Hazard and exposure: 1.7

-Lack of Coping Capacity: 6.8
+Lack of coping capacity: 6.8

-Photo by Matthew Carter / IFRC
+Photo: Matthew Carter / IFRC

-Lesotho is severely impacted by drought and consequent food insecurity, as well as heavy snowfall and cold waves, which impact on vulnerable highland communities and prevent humanitarian actors from access to households in need of assistance.
-The population also suffers as a result of hailstorms, strong winds, localized floods, and early frost.
+A small and mountainous country, landlocked entirely by South Africa, Lesotho experiences a range of climatic hazards each year.
+It is severely affected by drought and consequently food insecurity.
+The country also experiences heavy snowfall and cold waves, which affect vulnerable highland communities and prevent humanitarian actors from accessing households in need of assistance.
+The population also suffers from hailstorms, strong winds, localized floods and early frost.

-Forecast-based Financing: Closing the gap between disaster preparedness and emergency relief in Southern Africa
+Forecast-based financing: closing the gap between disaster preparedness and emergency relief in Southern Africa

-Since 2020, LRCS has been working on establishing FbF in Lesotho since 2020, with technical support from the German Red Cross (GRC) and the Red Cross Red Crescent Climate Centre (RCCC) and funding from German Federal Foreign Office.
-The project is now working on an EAP for drought and will then move on to cold waves and heavy snowfall.
+Since 2020, the Lesotho Red Cross Society has been working to establish forecast-based financing in Lesotho, with technical support from the German Red Cross and the Climate Centre, and funding from the German Federal Foreign Office.
+The project is now working on an Early Action Protocol for Drought, and will then move on to similar protocols for cold waves and heavy snowfall.